theFIcalculator/advanced-fire-calculator/README.md

-# The FIRE Calculator
+# The FI Calculator

-A comprehensive Financial Independence, Retire Early (FIRE) calculator designed to help you plan your journey to financial freedom with powerful, real-world simulations.
+The FI Calculator is a comprehensive tool for planning your journey to Financial Independence, Retire Early (FIRE), with powerful, real-world simulations.

 ### **[➡️ View the Live Calculator Here](https://theficalculator.com)**